microsoftgraph/microsoft-graph-docs/api-reference/beta/api/directoryobject-delta.md

 - If the property has changed, the new value is included in the response.
 This includes properties being set to null value.
 - If the property has not changed, the property is not included in the response at all.
 (Different from the default behavior.)

+> [!NOTE]
-> **Note:** The header can be added to a `deltaLink` request at any point in time in the delta cycle.
+> The header can be added to a `deltaLink` request at any point in time in the delta cycle.
 The header only affects the set of properties included in the response and it does not affect how the delta query is executed.

 ## Example